RickStrahl/LiveReloadServer/README.md

 `BrowserUrl` is an optional flag that allows you to specify a specific URL to open on launch.
 By default the root site is opened - by specifying a URL you can open a specific page.
 The `BrowserUrl` can be an absolute URL (`https://localhost:5200/test.html`) or a relative URL (`/test.html` or `test.html` or `/subfolder/test.html`).

 ## Markdown File Rendering
-You can enable Markdown support in this server by setting `--UseMarkdown True`.
+You can enable Markdown support in this server by setting `-UseMarkdown`.
 This serves HTML content directly off any `.md` or `.markdown` files in the Web root.
 The server provides default templates for the HTML styling, but you can override the rendering behavior with a **custom Razor template** that provides the chrome around the rendered Markdown, additional styling and syntax coloring.

 This can be very useful if you are building documentation Web sites, so you can easily 'run' the documentation and see the Markdown rendered.
 Because `.md` files are effectively mapped you can even navigate naturally between Markdown pages if they are linked in the Markdown as is often the case for GitHub doc.